kozo2/cyautoworkshop/README.md

 ## Workshop Description

-Cytoscape is a network visualization platform for biology.
+Cytoscape is a network visualization platform.
 Recently, workflows using Cytoscape can be automatically executed in R and Python.
 This is important not only because it can be done automatically, but also because it allows you to take advantage of the rich data analysis packages of R or Python.